sony18/weather_forecast/README.md

     <ol> - In case, user's LOCATION IS not accessible, displays weather of LONDON ( as default city name ) &</ol>
     <ol> - Request user to allow location setting</ol>
     <ol> - User can search weather by city name</ol>
+    <ol> - User can toggle temprature unit to Fahrenheit or Celsius</ol>
 </ul>